Not All Asians are the Same: A Disaggregated Approach to Identifying Anti-Asian Racism in Social Media: Datasets

 \subsection{Data Collection}

-We collect 2.6 million tweets from \twitter{} using their APIs for academic access.
-The search period is set from August 2019 to July 2020 to include tweets from both pre-COVID-19 and post-COVID-19 periods.
-We use search keywords that are related to Asia and Asian sub-ethnic groups.
-We purposely choose generic keywords to avoid collecting tweets that are only specific to an event (e.g., COVID-19).
-A complete list of the chosen search keywords is shown in Table~\ref{tab:keywords}.
-Note that we also attempt to collect tweets with Asian-targeting slur keywords, e.g., 'Ching Chong', 'Chink', which we choose from the \textsc{Wikipedia} article\footnote{\url{https://en.wikipedia.org/wiki/List_of_ethnic_slurs}}, but tweets including such keywords seem to have already been removed from the archive as they do not appear in our search.
-With the specified period and keywords, the initial data set includes 10 million tweets, out of which 96.3\% of tweets were searched with eight major keywords, `China'(+`Chinese') (31.5\%), `India'(+`Indian') (19\%), `Japan' (+`Japanese') (16.7\%), `Korea'(+`Korean') (11.`\%), `Asia'+('Asian') (10.8\%), `Pakistan'+(`Pakistanis') (3.1\%), `Vietnam'+(`Vietnamese') (2.3\%), and `Indonesia'+(`Indonesian') (1.7\%).
+We collect 2.6 million messages from X (Twitter at the time of the data collection) using its APIs for academic access.
+The search period is set from August 2019 to July 2020 to include tweets from pre-COVID-19 and post-COVID-19 peak periods.
+We use search keywords that are related to Asia and 21 sub-ethnic categories based on the U.S. Census Bureau breakdown.\footnote{\url{https://www.census.gov/library/stories/2022/05/aanhpi-population-diverse-geographically-dispersed.html}} We purposely choose generic keywords to avoid collecting tweets that are only specific to an event (e.g., COVID-19).
+A complete list of the chosen search keywords is shown in Appendix~\ref{app:keywords}.
+With the specified period and keywords, the initial data set includes 10 million tweets, out of which 96.3\% of tweets contain with eight major keywords, `China'(+`Chinese') (31.5\%), `India'(+`Indian') (19\%), `Japan' (+`Japanese') (16.7\%), `Korea'(+`Korean') (11.`\%), `Asia'+('Asian') (10.8\%), `Pakistan'+(`Pakistanis') (3.1\%), `Vietnam'+(`Vietnamese') (2.3\%), and `Indonesia'+(`Indonesian') (1.7\%).
 Other search keywords result in less than 1$\sim$2\% of the collected tweets.